An Axiomatic Risk-Reward Framework for Sustainable Investing: ESG-coherent risk measures

 We can also study the case with multiple ESG safe assets available in the market.
 In such case, while it appears that an investor could choose multiple ESG safe assets, a simple analysis shows that each investor will choose only a single ESG safe asset among the available ones.
 If $n$ ESG safe assets with returns $\sa_{i,T}, \;i=1,\dots,n$, are available, an investor can hedge a risky position with bivariate return $X_T$ by creating a portfolio with weight $w_{0}$ for the risky asset and $w_i, \;i=1,\dots,n$ for the safe assets, with $\sum_{i=0}^{n}w_i=1$ such that the risk is equal to $\kappa$.
 We can formulate an optimization problem analogous to \ref{eq:opt_rf_ESG}, with the difference that the objective function to maximize is the weight of the risky asset $w_{0}$ (that is equivalent to minimizing the sum of the portfolio weights invested in ESG safe assets).
 Formally:

 The constraint set defines a convex feasible subset of $\Rb^n$ for the investment allocations, $w_i$.
 The solution is not a diversified portfolio; only one ESG safe asset is selected.
 This follows from the fact that, due to LH-M and TI-M, the risk of a sum of ESG safe assets is the sum of their risk: $\bfrho_{\lambda}(\delta\sa_{i,T} + (1-\delta)\sa_{j,T})=\delta\bfrho_{\lambda}(\sa_{i,T}) + (1-\delta)\bfrho_{\lambda}(\sa_{j,T}),\; \delta\in[0,1]$.
 For any pair of ESG safe assets $i$ and $j$, the risk of their convex combination is always greater or equal than $\min(\bfrho_{\lambda}(\sa_i),\bfrho_{\lambda}(\sa_j)$.
-Hence to minimize the risk it is always convenient to choose the ESG safe asset with the smallest risk.\footnote{ An exception is when two or more ESG safe assets with exactly the same risk are available.
+Hence, risk minimization is achieved by selecting the ESG safe asset with minimal risk, and not by forming portfolios of safe assets.
+This uniqueness property, that is a direct consequence of ESG-coherence of $\bfrho_\lambda$, parallels the univariate setting, where, in the presence of multiple safe assets, the optimal choice is the cheapest one.\footnote{An exception is when two or more ESG safe assets with exactly the same risk are available.
 In such a case, they are indistinguishable to the investor in terms of risk, and either can be chosen.} Once the ESG safe asset with the lowest risk is identified, the problem then is the same as (\ref{eq:opt_rf_ESG}) where only one ESG safe asset was available.
 Note however that the choice of ESG safe asset is different for each investor, as the optimization is dependent on the investor's value for $\lambda$.

-\begin{remark} In general, the choice of the ESG safe asset is not influenced by the characteristics of the risk of the position, it is only influenced by the availability and price of ESG safe assets and the $\lambda$ preference of the investor. \end{remark}
+\begin{remark} In general, for risk minimization under a budget constraint, the choice of the ESG safe asset is not influenced by the characteristics of the risk of the position, it is only influenced by the availability and price of ESG safe assets and the $\lambda$ preference of the investor. \end{remark}